bareos/bareos/docs/manuals/source/TasksAndConcepts/AlwaysIncrementalBackupScheme.rst

 -  The red bar shows the amount of the first full backup being copied from the client.

 -  The blue bars show the amount of the daily incremental backups.
-They are so little that the can be barely seen.
+They are so little that they can barely be seen.

 -  The green bars show the amount of data being moved every day during the consolidation jobs.